ocr-senior-project/ocr/README.md

 If you would like to use this project in your own work, please fork from this project.

-For our part.
-We are citing the following paper for its researchers improvements to OCR and their implementation in Python 2.7.
+For our part, we are citing the following paper for its researchers improvements to OCR and their implementation in Python 2.7.

 ```